andrianipanagi/Dog-Image-Classification-with-Deep-Learning-Models/README.md

 ## Error Analysis

-Did an error analysis for the incorrect predictions of Xception V3 which was the best model with an accuracy of 88% on the test set.
-The image below shows the incorrect predictions of the model.
+An error analysis was conducted on the incorrect predictions made by the Xception V3 model, which achieved the highest test accuracy of 88%.
+The figure below illustrates the model’s misclassifications.

 ![Error Analysis on XceptionV3](error_analysis.png)